zarifaziz/automated-short-answer-grading/README.md

 ## Concluding Remarks
 ### Strengths
 - Choice of using LLM enabled us to have good reasoning capability and it has massive potential for performance improvement.
+- State-of-the-art techniques (in DSPY) used to create the LLM pipeline using the most popular project from Stanford NLP lab.
-- Implementation of a cost-effective solution with a reasonable baseline accuracy.
+- Implementation of a cost-effective solution with a reasonable baseline accuracy in 4 hours.
 - We can control the structure of the LLM pipeline and prompts using DSPY.

 ### Weaknesses
 - Limited data used for training might not fully capture the complexity of the task.
+- We are reliant on the framework developed by DSPY.
+And the documentation of it is not the best.
+But with more time we can overcome this by implementing parts of this in house.
 - "question" column in training set not containing the full question hinders the ability of the model to reason as well.
 - Sparse labels for "irrelevant" and "non_domain" could lead to biases in model predictions.
+- The final pipeline is slow to run because of the LLM.
+It was also very slow to train.

 ### Opportunities
 - With more time and resources, integrating more comprehensive data and employing advanced models like GPT-4-turbo could enhance the model's performance.